Emirates Stadium 16m by train, 7m by car

 North with Enfield

 West with Notting Hill

-North London neighbourhoods reflect the fine mix the area represents.
+North London neighbourhoods reflect the fine and unique mix the area represents.
 Residents in Islington can find something to their taste: the area combines busy life at Upper Street and quiet quality time in green spaces.
-Classy cafes and modern cocktail spots line up against old authentic pubs here.
+Classy cafés and modern cocktail spots line up against old authentic pubs here.
 It is also home to the Farmers’ Market, launched on the verge of two millennia in 1999.

 Stoke Newington in North London can easily compete with luxury East London neighbourhoods: its residents go to vintage shops and spend quality time in Art Deco cinema.
 In turn, locals in the nearby friendly Highbury neighbourhood enjoy gastropubs and relax in a beloved namesake park.